dzylikecode/VSCodeExt-docsify-Preview/README.md

 ## Known Issues

-You may open the duplicate tab in the browser if click the external link.
+You may open the duplicate tab in the browser if clicking the external link.

 If you find any issues, please report them to [issue](https://github.com/dzylikecode/VSCodeExt-docsify-Preview/issues)